bhati-github/5GCore_NMP/Readme.md

     which can be used for information exchange between telecommunication network nodes.
 -   Simulate NGAP procedure packet flows over NMP protocol instead of SCTP protocol
 -   Simulate N4 interface packet flows over NMP protocol instead of PFCP protocol
--   It is a generic information exchange protocol which can be used across IP networks.

 <br />
 <br />